Your Friday briefing – The New York Times

 This is what is happening most.

+Brittany: Legislation I would do Take out the country from the European Union on January 31 in the lower house of Parliament and it is almost certain that it will be finalized and will become law next week.
+The European Parliament would have to approve it, establishing negotiations on a long-term trade agreement between Britain and the European Union.

+France: Thousands of protesters demonstrated throughout France, when a marathon strike over the revision of President Emmanuel Macron's pensions entered its sixth week.
+Public support for the strike, which is amplified by 200 years of French history, is declining.

-China: The researchers said they had identified a new virus behind a lung-type disease that has infected dozens of people across Asia, triggering fears in a region that was hit by a deadly epidemic 17 years ago.
-While it seems to be transmitted to humans through animals, which limits their virulence, the Chinese government has not revealed many details.
+Mysterious virus Researchers in China said they had identified a new virus behind a pneumonic disease that has infected dozens of people throughout Asia.
+It seems to be transmitted to humans through animals, but Beijing has not revealed many details.

-Brittany: The lower house of Parliament, once bitterly divided by Brexit, gave the green light to the legislation that will enter into force on January 31 to remove the country from the European Union.
-It is almost certain that it will be finalized and will become law next week.

-France: Protesters returned to the streets, extending the transport strike against the government pension review plan, which is already the longest in the country's history.
+Travelex hack: The numbers that generally shine with the exchange rates on Travelex plates at airports around the world have darkened as the London-based currency exchange company responds to a ransomware attack.

-Carlos Ghosn: The Lebanese attorney general ordered the former car executive accused of financial misconduct in Japan to remain in Lebanon while officials began considering how to treat him.
+Carlos Ghosn: The Lebanese attorney general ordered the former car executive accused of financial misconduct in Japan to remain in Lebanon while officials consider his next moves.

-Snapshot: Above, moon cakes stamped with prodemocratic messages in Hong Kong.
-Food establishments are just one facet of a network in the shadow of catering services, lawyers, health care providers and people who share cars.
-They have become part of the front during more than seven months of protests.
-One store even offered tear gas ice cream.
+"Peak TV,quot;: There were more than 500 television series with scripts in the United States last year, a record.
+When will the bubble burst?

+52 places to go in 2020: Our travel section has published its annual list of destinations, one for each week of the year.

-What we are reading: This deep dive into the Canadian health system in American Prospect.
+What we are reading: This deep dive into Canada's healthcare system in The American Prospect.
 Tara Siegel Bernard, who writes about personal finance and consumer issues for The Times, noted this passage: "Instead of scaring Americans with well-structured narratives about the supposed horrors of Canadian Medicare, we could take the opportunity to learn from it." .

 Now, a break from the news